anko/hudkit/readme.md

 On [Arch][arch], the packages are called `gtk3` and `webkitgtk`.

 If you build on another distro, tell me how it went!
 If it failed, [raise an issue][new-issue].
-If it worked, submit a PR to this `README` with the packages you needed, or just email [me][anko] if you don't have a Github.
+If it worked, submit a PR to this readme with the packages you needed, or just email [me][anko] if you don't have a Github.

 ## Limitations